Karl Lagerfeld opens up for The New York Time Style Magazine “The Maddening …

 Oliver’s aesthetic is unmistakable.
 It ranges from gratuitous zippers and unrealistically longline garments to hooded blazers and a whimsical, surreal take on cowboy boots.
 He perfected a widely imitated gothic aesthetic by his very first collection ten years ago.
 Much of what characterizes street style today can be accredited to Hood by Air’s mashed-up youth culture.
 From oversized tees, bold logos and progressive silhouettes, Shayne Oliver could singlehandedly have changed street style forever.

-Hood by Air’s ethos celebrates even the most outlandish manifestations of diversity.
-It upends traditional concepts of power, race and gender through a deconstructed, genderless aesthetic.
-Oliver’s fascination with harsh masculinity is raw and uncensored (the first HBA editorial was a YouTube video circa 2007 in which a male model repeatedly grabbed his crotch).
+Hood by Air’s ethos celebrates even the most outlandish cases of diversity.
+It upends traditional concepts of power, race and gender with a terrifying genderless aesthetic.
+Oliver’s fascination with harsh masculinity is raw as it is uncensored (the first HBA editorial was a YouTube video circa 2007 in which a male model repeatedly grabbed his crotch).

 Shayne Oliver has intentionally crafted a brand that reworks ideas of sexuality, luxury, gender, black masculinity and street culture.